Hey handyman! Why is your handy so slow? Didn’t you try sharpening methods to boost your chainsaw functionality?

 Step 1: Set-up before Sharpening

 Wear your gloves and start sharpening by clamping the chain bar in the respective vice.
-Afterward, using a guide in between chain rivets, to hold your chain.
+Afterward, use a guide in between chain rivets, to hold your chain.
 Then identify the angle to proceed with sharpening.

 Tip: Use a guide/ holder that prevents you from reaching the deep cutter areas.